-2.119 The Waste DPD does not make any allocation for this material as it will be deposited wherever there is a market demand, and this will shift during the plan period.
-Obvious sources anticipated in Merseyside and Halton are the Liverpool and Wirral Waters developments and embankments for the second Mersey Gateway Project.
+2.118 The Waste LP does not make any allocation for this material as it will be deposited wherever there is a market demand, and this will shift during the plan period.
+Obvious sources will arise from major infrastructure developments such as Liverpool and Wirral Waters and embankments for the second Mersey Gateway Project.